The Middle-Income Trap

 Across Southeast Asia, the demographic reality is not moving at a single speed.
 As we outline in our Regional Framework, the region is a complex, "Multi-Speed" landscape where Singapore acts as the laboratory, Thailand as the care hub, and Vietnam as the next wave.

-But nowhere is the story more urgent or the warning signal flashing redder than right here in Malaysia.
+But nowhere is the story more urgent, or the warning signal flashing redder, than right here in Malaysia.

-While Japan and South Korea provided the world with the “Super-Aged” blueprint, they had a luxury that the next wave of Asian tigers do not: Time and Wealth.
+While Japan and South Korea provided the world with the "Super-Aged" blueprint, they had a luxury that the next wave of Asian tigers do not: time and wealth.
 Japan became a rich nation before it became an old one.

 Malaysia does not have that buffer.
 We are racing toward "Aged Nation" status in a compressed sprint, becoming the world's first true test case for the "Middle-Income Longevity Trap."